 In order to qualify for any of the Master's degrees, a candidate must complete all of the degree requirements with a minimum cumulative grade point average of 3.0.
 The student must officially apply for graduation.
 The student must meet all requirements to graduate in the semester of application to graduate.
-The student is cautioned that: (1) application for graduation must be made before the published deadline (See Academic Calendar) and preferably at least one semester before the semester of graduation, (2) all grades must be officially transmitted to the Registrar's Office at least four days prior to the date of graduation; (3) applicants who apply for graduation and fail to meet requirements must reapply for graduation.
+The student is cautioned that: (1) application for graduation must be made before the published deadline (See Academic Calendar) and preferably at least one semester before the semester of graduation, (2) all grades must be officially transmitted to the Registrar's Office by the final grades due deadline posted in the Academic Calendar, (3) applicants who apply for graduation and fail to meet requirements must reapply for graduation.
 Note: If the student does not apply for graduation in the semester in which requirements are completed, then the degree will be posted in the next graduation after the official application has been received.